-Discover the physical laws of nature, including motion, dynamics, energy, waves and modern physics.
-Also study interactions among science, technology and society.
-If you are pursuing a liberal arts program in college or a vocational school or nursing program you may find this course helpful.
+Physics is concerned with the study of motion, dynamics, gravity, energy, waves, and current discoveries in physics.
+We will explore applications in Hollywood movies, technology, and society.
+Recommended if you are pursuing a liberal arts program in college or a vocational school.
 Laboratory Requirement: At least 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.
+NOTE: This is a NCAA approved course.